baeolophus/TAGS_shiny_version/README.md

 # Example usage

 ## Step 1.
 Select your file
 TAGS works with generic .csv data containing suitable headers, as well as two geolocator file types (.lig and .lux).
 We provide three CC0-licensed data files, one for each file type, to provide an example.
-Choose the sample file that has an extension or format matching yours (.csv, .lig, or .lux).
-This documentation screenshot shows file upload with a .lig extension.
-Once the "loading" bar says "Upload complete", then a figure appears under Step 5.
+Choose the sample file that has an extension or format matching yours (.csv, .lig, or .lux) and click the "Browse" button to navigate to that file's location on your computer.
+Once the blue "loading" bar below the "Browse for your file" secondary header says "Upload complete", then a figure appears under Step 5.
+Then, proceed to Step 2.
 ![Screenshot showing Step 1 completed; the "loading" bar is filled with blue stripes and text that says "upload complete" and a line graph of all the data appears under the Step 5 header.](Step1_screenshot.PNG?raw=true "ShinyApps TAGS screen after Step 1 completed.")